Tailor Man — User Manual

 Overview tab

-• Revenue chart — bar chart showing monthly revenue for the last 12 months.
-Current month is highlighted in blue.
+• Revenue chart — daily or monthly bar chart for the selected date range.
+Current period is highlighted in blue.

 • Item type breakdown — horizontal bars showing which garment types generated the most revenue.